 What is Anxiety and How is it Impacting your Child?

 Anxiety is a powerful emotion that can evoke all sorts of responses.
 The body sends a signal to the brain and the brain's response is to scream: "You are in danger!"
 This fight or flight mechanism helped us immensely during our caveman days, when we needed these signals to survive an attack from a wild animal.
 But in most situations these days, this response is a false alarm.
-But it's a false alarm that can feel very real!
+Even though it's a false alarm, this fear can feel very real!
 Heart racing, shortness of breath, trembling in arms and legs, tingling in fingers are just a few examples of what can happen when anxiety takes over.
 These reactions - in and of themselves - can be so scary to children that they actually increase the anxiety, making it debilitating.

 What's more, often times the anxiety cannot be explained or rationalized away.
 Our instinct is to tell children:

 "You'll be okay.
 It's just a short book report.
 Everyone has to do it."

 "There is nothing to worry about - Mommy will never forget to pick you up from school."